-Although the Contaminated Land Team does not offer a soil sampling service to the public a service is available through the City Councils's Urban Design Service and enquiries should be e-mailed to: email@example.com
+Although the Contaminated Land Team does not offer a soil sampling service to the public a service is available through the City Council's Urban Design Service and enquiries should be e-mailed to: firstname.lastname@example.org

 Decisions on which sites to investigate for land contamination are based on our Contaminated Land Inspection Strategy where sites thought to be most at risk are addressed first.

 I’m a developer, how can I check whether land is affected by contaminated?

 The department has prepared Guidance for Developers of Contaminated Land to assist in commissioning and carrying out site investigations as well guidance on the verification of topsoil capping layers, which may be of use.

 Information on radon and the requirements for precautions can be sought from http://www.ukradon.org/

 Does flooding affect my property?